 Removal of "I" grades: "Incomplete" is a temporary grade which must be removed from the undergraduate student's permanent record within one semester from the end of the term in which the "I" grade was awarded.
-If all requirements of a course in which the "I" was awarded are not met within one semester, the grade of "I" will automatically convert to a grade of "F.

-Inasmuch as the awarding of an Incomplete is the decision of the instructor, it is the instructor's responsibility to inform the student an Incomplete was awarded and make him/her aware of what assignments must be completed to remove the "I." Students are NOT to be instructed to re-enroll in any course or laboratory to remove an Incomplete.
+If all requirements of a course in which the "I" was awarded are not met within one semester, the grade of "I" will automatically convert to a grade of "F. Inasmuch as the awarding of an Incomplete is the decision of the instructor, it is the instructor's responsibility to inform the student an Incomplete was awarded and make him/her aware of what assignments must be completed to remove the "I." A written agreement should be developed between the instructor and student to specify what requirements remain for the student to complete course and qualify to change the I to an academic grade.
+Students are NOT to be instructed to re-enroll in any course or laboratory to remove an Incomplete.
 If the extent of the work to be done is such that the student needs to attend class, the student should be awarded an appropriate grade and it becomes the student's decision, or requirement to re-enroll in the course."